The Born Loser by Art and Chip Sansom for August 23, 2014

 4. Twinklelights

-Twinkly lights about 10 years ago
+Twinkly lights over 10 years ago

 I have a bag with at least six burnt-out ones waiting for me to take to the recycle center.
 Poor quality light in the rooms from them as well.